Tom Morton

-Thomas Morton (born 1955) is a Scottish broadcaster, journalist, and author.
+Thomas Morton (born 1955) is a Scottish broadcaster, journalist and author.
 He lives and works mainly in the Shetland Islands.

 Life

-Morton was born in 1955, and moved to Shetland in 1987 three years after his wife Susan who was a General Practitioner (GP).
+Morton was born in 1955, and moved to Shetland in 1987, three years after his wife, Susan, who was a General Practitioner (GP).

-Until April 2015, Morton presented a BBC Radio Scotland show, broadcast Friday, Saturday and Sunday nights, from 10:00 pm to 1:00 am, a Scottish take on rock and pop from obscure blues to mainstream pop and soul and current independent releases.
+Until April 2015, Morton presented a BBC Radio Scotland show, broadcast Friday, Saturday and Sunday nights, from 10:00 PM to 1:00 AM, a Scottish take on rock and pop, from obscure blues to mainstream pop and soul, to current independent releases.

 From November 2011 until January 2015 he edited the magazine Shetland Life.

-Morton was a co-author with his son James, of their 2016 book Shetland : cooking on the edge of the world.
-James is known as a runner up in The Great British Bake Off (series 3) of 2012.
+Morton was a co-author, with his son James, of their 2016 book Shetland : Cooking on the Edge of the World.
+James is known as a runner-up in series three of The Great British Bake Off in 2012.

+Morton's book Holy Waters: Searching for the Sacred in a Glass, published in November 2022, was shortlisted for a Guild of Food Writers Award and won Drinks Book of the Year in the 2023 Fortnum & Mason Food and Drink writing awards.

-In 2022, Morton was nominated as Scottish Labour's candidate in the local elections to Shetland Islands Council.
+In 2021, Morton was nominated as Scottish Labour's candidate in the local elections to Shetland Islands Council.
 He was one of three candidates nominated for three vacancies in the Shetland North Ward.
 As only three candidates stood, Morton became a councillor, unopposed.
+He stood down in October 2024.